Theresa May's Ruthless, Boring March To Power

 It’s an almost exclusively white, mainly grey-haired, blazers-and-chinos sort of crowd.
 Many seem to have travelled from elsewhere in the region to be here.
 “I think this is Bristol East, isn’t it?” one man in the audience says, when asked which constituency the venue is in.
 He's right: It is Bristol East, a seat Labour won with a majority of 3,980 in 2015 but which the Tories now have in their sights.
 It's one of dozens the party is targeting in areas of the country that once seemed beyond their reach.

 The activists clap and shout “hear hear!” when May refers to the Tories’ bogeymen — the European Commission, the Liberal Democrats.
-They laugh when she talks about Jeremy Corbyn’s supposed incompetence, and boo when she mentions the Scottish National Party.
+They laugh when she talks about Jeremy Corbyn’s supposed incompetence and boo when she mentions the Scottish National Party.

 “We must not be complacent,” May warns them.
 “We must go out and work for every single vote.”